VojtechMyslivec/letsencrypt-zimbra/README.md

 limits are much more benevolent.
 Certificates issued by this staging environment are signed with *(STAGING) Pretend Pear X1* CA and so **they are not trusted**.

-To use this environment, use `-t` option when running `obtain-and-deploy-letsencrypt-cert.sh`.
+To use this environment, use `-t` option when running `letsencrypt-zimbra.sh`.
 Also a verbose option `-v` is recommended to see information messages what the script is doing.

 When the script successfully deployed a staging cert, run the script again with `-f` to force renew the cert with Let's Encrypt trusted CA.